mikependon/RepoDB.NET/pages/tutorials/getting-started-sqlite.md

 }
 ```

+> Both the [Update](/operation/update) and [UpdateAll](/operation/updateall) methods return the number of rows affected during the execution.

 #### Executing a Query

-To execute a query use the `ExecuteNonQuery` method.
+To execute a query use the [ExecuteNonQuery](/operation/executenonquery) method.

 ```csharp
 using (var connection = new SQLiteConnection(ConnectionString))